top of page

 They laugh heartily until the laughter stops and they slowly turn to look at each other, mouths wide open, and a brand new plan in both their heads.

 The men deposit the bull in the woods near the dragon's cave and fill troughs with wine.
-When the dragon emerges, thinking his Just Eat order has turned up (other grease delivery systems are available), he is surprised to see that the heavily drunk bull is in the mood for a fight.
+When the dragon emerges, thinking his Deliveroo order has turned up (other grease delivery systems are available), he is surprised to see that the heavily drunk bull is in the mood for a fight.
 So the two go at it until ultimately the dragon lies dead.
 The bull gets no chance to celebrate with another drink as he follows suit and dies from injuries sustained during the fight.
-Which is sad for the heroic bovine session head, but ultimately two problems solved in one plan for the villagers.
+Which is sad for the heroic bovine session head, but ultimately two problems are solved in one plan for the villagers.

 Some say Turin is named for this bull, but there seem to be multiple bull stories with different coloured bulls, as well as a people called the "Taurini" who lived in the area.
 I am no expert, and I could not say which is true, but I did enjoy the story.